DISCOVER THE scenic BEAUTY OF SVANETI

 Ushguli is the highest permanently inhabited village in Europe.
 It is located at the altitude of 2200 m and is included in the UNESCO World Heritage list.
 The village is nestled at the Inguri river head and at the foot of Shkhara summit (5193 m) – the highest mountain peak in Georgia.

-We’ll stay for a night in this gorge and enjoy the sunlight cast on the icy mountain caps at dusk.
+We’ll stay for a night in the valley close to the Khaldeschala river and see as the sun casts its warm light on the icy mountain caps at dusk.

 The Khaldeschala river gorge - Chhutnieri pass - the Adishchala River.